Big Problems

 But in reality, the minute she hung up, Mrs. Baskin would have called the authorities, and, if there wasn’t already a tap on her phone line, they would have gotten hold of her telephone records and subsequently found the number that called her.
 They would’ve traced it to the toy company, found out there was a guy named Josh Baskin working there, and arrested him for suspicion of kidnapping and possibly murder (remember, the kid Josh is still missing).

 That’s the “real” scenario.
 Had they continued along those lines, the rest of the movie would have taken a completely different turn—a more interesting and believable turn, in my opinion, and so much so that I actually explored what that might look like.
-But we’ll get to that.
+But we’ll get to that in a minute.

-First, consider some of the other “realities” of the movie as it exists, and you see that there are some pretty big problems, not only with what happens onscreen as we’ve explored already, but also after the end credits roll.
+First, consider some of the other “realities” this movie asks us to accept, and you see that Big has some pretty big problems, not only with what happens onscreen as we’ve explored already, but also after the end credits roll.
 It gives an otherwise sweet and poignant comedy a pretty disturbing twist when you follow it to its logical conclusion.

 Now what?